Diversity Day (The Office): Production

 The episode guest-starred Larry Wilmore as Mr. Brown.

 Larry Wilmore, who plays the sensitivity trainer Mr. Brown, is a writer for the show.
-At the table-read for this episode, they had not cast the part yet and Daniels had Wilmore read for the role to fill in.
-After the read, producer Greg Daniels thought he was perfect for the role.
+At the table-read for this episode, they had not cast the part yet and producer Greg Daniels had Wilmore read for the role to fill in.
+After the read, Daniels thought he was perfect for the role.
 However, because of stipulations with the Screen Actors Guild, producers still had to have Wilmore formally audition with other actors for the role.
 Daniels was also not sure where to use Mindy Kaling on-screen in the series until the point came in this episode's script when Michael needed to be slapped by a minority.
 Her character in this episode, however, is far from the bubbly, chatty character that Kelly later becomes.

 The second episode of the series was the first to feature predominantly original writing, as the pilot episode contained many jokes from the British series pilot.
 During one of Michael's impersonations, a racial expletive spoken by Michael had to be censored by the producers for NBC.
 Daniels was terrified that the scene would leak unedited, so he personally oversaw the censoring of the master copy.

 The scene during which Pam rests her head on Jim's shoulder after Dwight has stolen his sale and Jim smiles and says "not a bad day after all" came about when Greg Daniels spoke to the writers about wanting to have small, happy interactions between Jim and Pam and mentioned the head-on-shoulder idea, which B. J. Novak wrote into his script.
 Paul Lieberstein did not want to appear in the episode and did so assuming it would be a one-time event, but Kevin Reilly was impressed by his work and said the show should use him more, leading to the expansion of Lieberstein's work as Toby Flenderson.
 Two scenes that were cut involved Michael Scott responding to Mr. Brown's "HERO" acronym by creating an "INCEST" acronym, and Jim replacing Dwight's "Asian" card with "Dwight" and then having the other co-workers complain to a clueless Dwight about how annoying his behavior is.